Deploying Teradata Server Management from a Solution Template

-	Allow remote SSH access from (CIDR block) Enter a CIDR block for the public subnet.
+Allow remote SSH access from (CIDR block) Enter a CIDR block of IP addresses from which remote SSH connections will be accepted.
 The template creates a new public subnet in the selected VNet using this CIDR address.
 For more information, see VNets.

 Check to ensure the CIDR address you enter is not being used by existing subnets in the same VNet by going to the Azure portal.

 - Click the Summary blade, review the summary, and click OK.

 - To monitor the VM creation progress, do the following from the Azure portal.